wuerzlefish/Qlockwork/README.md

 #define BUZZTIME_ALARM_1    Maximum time in seconds that turns alarm 1 on when not turned off manually.
 #define BUZZTIME_ALARM_2    Maximum time in seconds that turns alarm 2 on when not turned off manually.
 #define BUZZTIME_TIMER      Maximum time in seconds that turns the timer alarm on when not turned off manually..
-#define YAHOO_WEATHER       Place for the temperature as entered on the Yahoo weather site.
+#define LOCATION            Location for the weather conditions as entered on the Yahoo site.
                             (Only letters, ' ', and ',' are allowed).
-#define UPDATE_INFO         The update info periodically anonymously checks if there is a firmwareupdate
+#define UPDATE_INFO_*       The update info periodically anonymously checks if there is a firmwareupdate
                             available.
 No user data is send to the host.
-#define LANG_*              Caption of the site-buttons.
 #define TIMEZONE_*          The time zone in which the clock is located.
 Important for the UTC offset and the
                             summer / winter time changeover.
 #define IR_REMOTE           Use an IR remote control.
+#define IR_LETTER_OFF       Schaltet die LED hinter dem IR-Sensor dauerhaft ab.
+Das verbessert den IR-Empfang.
+                            Hier das K vor Uhr.
 #define IR_CODE_*           Jede Fernbedienung kann verwendet werden.
 Es werden 6 Tasten unterstuetzt.
                             Um die Fernbedienung anzulernen "#define DEBUG" einschalten und einen Knopf auf der Fernbedienung druecken.
 Den in der seriellen Konsole angezeigten Code fuer die Taste dann in die Datei "Configuration.h" schreiben.
-#define IR_LETTER_OFF       Schaltet die LED hinter dem IR-Sensor dauerhaft ab.
-Das verbessert den IR-Empfang.
-                            Hier das K vor Uhr.

 #define LED_LAYOUT_HORIZONTAL Horizontal and corner LEDs at the end of the strip.
 (Seen from the front.)